ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 ## Step 3 - (Optional) Adding client SSL certificates
 {: #kmip_standalone_ordering-step3}

-If you did not add client SSL certificates in Step 2, you must add it after the instance is ready to use.
+If you did not add client SSL certificates in Step 2, you must add it after the instance can be used.

 ### Procedure
 {: #kmip_standalone_ordering-step3-procedure}